devbasil/yugabytedbrust/README.md

 ### E
 * **Update** function named **update_full_name_and_age_query**, takes five arguments, *ycql_session, user_id, time_uuid_order, age, and full_name*, the session is the mutable yugabyte connetion session of type *CurrentYcqlDbSession*  returned by calling the **configure_yugabyte_db_session** function.

-**NOTE** time_uuid_order is of type *Uuid*, in the query but in yugabyte it is natively type *TIMEUUID* this will be correctly mapped as you will be using V1 of Uuid as the TIMEUUID.
+**NOTE** time_uuid_order is of type *Uuid* in the query, but in yugabyte it is natively of type *TIMEUUID* this will be correctly mapped because you will be using V1 of Uuid as the TIMEUUID.

-The **query_values!** prepares the values, do the query and then propagate any errors to the calling function.

 ```rust
  pub async fn update_full_name_and_age_query(